 Programme: Innovation

-This progamme is to support ITU-D memberships to foster ICT entrepreneurship and increased ICT innovation in the ICT ecosystem, while encouraging empowerment of grassroots key stakeholders and creating new opportunities for them in the ICT sector.
-There is also need to continue building a culture of innovation in the ITU-D membership to foster ICT entrepreneurship, ICT SMEs, startups creation and scale-up
+This progamme is to support ITU-D memberships to foster telecommunication/ICT entrepreneurship and increased telecommunication/ICT innovation, while encouraging empowerment of grassroots key stakeholders and creating new opportunities for them in the telecommunication/ICT sector.

-This programme is to identify new policy-coherent (e.g. bottom-up and demand) approaches to ICT innovation, based on best practices, to be integrated into national development agendas, to identify needs, and deliver initiatives and projects with these new approaches.
+This programme is to identify new policy-coherent (e.g. bottom-up and demand) approaches to telecommunication/ICT innovation in developing countries, based on best practices.

-The programme can deliver via such activities as:
+The programme can be delivered via such activities as:

-conducting update to ICT policies with new pillars based on innovation and entrepreneurship and to bridge gaps in the ecosystem with concrete activities (e.g. linking global ecosystems, fostering local ecosystem);
+conducting update to telecommunication/ICT policies, where needed, with new pillars based on innovation and entrepreneurship and to bridge gaps in the ecosystem with concrete activities (e.g. linking global ecosystems, fostering local ecosystem);

-developing high impact projects from the various stakeholder groups with new approaches (e.g. innovative bottom up in ICT centric Innovation ecosystem);
+developing high impact projects from the various stakeholder groups with new approaches (e.g. innovative bottom up in telecommunication/ICT centric Innovation ecosystem);

-creating mechanisms to foster new partnerships and initiatives that support upscale of ICT centric innovation activities, e.g. innovative partnership facilitation for funding of projects, and/or new instruments other than traditional project funding and delivery mechanisms, etc.;
+creating mechanisms to foster new partnerships and initiatives that support upscale of telecommunication/ICT centric innovation activities, e.g. innovative partnership facilitation for funding of projects, and/or new instruments other than traditional project funding and delivery mechanisms, etc.;

-developing mechanisms to reach, engage, support, and nurture ICT centric innovation ecosystems with diverse stakeholders groups.
+developing mechanisms to reach, engage, support, and nurture telecommunication/ICT centric innovation ecosystems with diverse stakeholders groups.

 Relevant regional initiatives

-The following regional initiatives will contribute to Outcome 3.4, consistent with WTDC Resolution 17 (Rev. XXX 2017)
+The following regional initiatives will contribute to Outcome 3.4, consistent with WTDC Resolution 17 (Rev. Buenos Aires 2017)